holmstead/pands-weekly-tasks/README.md

 3. `accounts.py`

-   theis program reads in a 10 character account number and outputs the account number with only the last 4 digits showing (and the first 6 digits replaced with Xs).
+   this program reads in a 10 character account number and outputs the account number with only the last 4 digits showing (and the first 6 digits replaced with Xs).

+4. `collatz.py`

+   this program reads in a positive integer and performs the collatz conjecture.

 > [!NOTE]
 > README file is styled following guides: